gohugoio/hugo/content/en/tools/migrations.md

 ## BlogML

 - [BlogML2Hugo](https://github.com/jijiechen/BlogML2Hugo) - A tool that helps you convert BlogML xml file to Hugo markdown files.
 Users need to take care of links to attachments and images by themselves.
-This helps the blogs that export BlogML files (e.g. BlogEngine.NET) tramsform to hugo sites easily.
+This helps the blogs that export BlogML files (e.g. BlogEngine.NET) transform to hugo sites easily.